We often nag you about doing not-fun things like choosing a good web host (or not doing fun things like installing all. the. plugins).

 Today will be different.

-Not because you shouldn’t take my advice.
-Just that even if you should or will do what I say, let’s both recognize it might not happen today.
+Not because you shouldn’t take our advice.
+Just that even if you should or will do what we say, let’s both recognize it might not happen today.

 You have your reasons.
-And, you probably don’t completely understand everything behind my reasoning.
+And, you probably don’t completely understand everything behind our reasoning.

 So today, let’s make sure as hell that you can deal effectively with crap hosting, in case that’s where you’re at.